SioKCronin/website/content/ai_notes/data_engineering/stream_architecture.md

         parent: Data Engineering
 ---

-How can you a persistent message queue that scales to millions of messages/second?
+How can we build a persistent message queue that scales to millions of messages/second?

 For example, today's cars are equipped with a data storage device, the EDR (event data recorder), which stores all the sensor data for the vehicle.
 Such data could